amsa-code/risky/formats/README.md

 Java routines for manipulating binary formatted files of vessel positions and static vessel data.

-The *BinaryFixes* format provides very good read rates from Java code, up to 7m records per second from SSD which beats the hell out of reading raw NMEA at about 2K/second.
+The *BinaryFixes* format provides very good read rates from Java code, up to 7m records per second from SSD which beats the hell out of decoding raw NMEA at about 2K/second.

 BinaryFixes format (.track)
 --------------------------------